-Earn your Master of Public Affairs in one year – with reduced tuition and nine months of valuable work experience.
+Earn your Master of Public Affairs in one year – with reduced tuition and nine months of valuable work experience with a fellowship.

-Merrimack’s competitive graduate fellowships offer you meaningful real-world field experiences in the fields of public administration, public policy, and not-for-profit management, and the peace of mind that you’ll be saving thousands of dollars in tuition.
-With the guidance of experienced site-based supervisors and MPA program faculty, you’ll have support you need to excel in your field placement, graduate studies and career development.
+Merrimack’s competitive graduate fellowships offer you meaningful real-world field experiences in the fields of public administration, public policy and not-for-profit management.
+Plus, you’ll have peace of mind knowing you’ll be saving thousands of dollars in tuition.
+With the guidance of experienced site-based supervisors and MPA program faculty, you’ll have the support you need to excel in your field placement, graduate studies and career development.

 - Provost fellows serve 15 hours a week at your placement site while taking graduate courses in the evenings full time through the academic year.